stylish/stylish/README.md

 boilerplate modules that are shared across the projects in the portfolio.

+## Usage

+Clone this repo and run npm install.
+This will install the `skypager-presets` libraries, and symlink a local `node_modules` folder.
+This will allow all projects and packages to share the same set of dependencies.

 ## Dependency Management

 This Monorepo automatically links to the `node_modules` of